sohee28/Reusd/README.md

-# Reusd - Capstone Project in University of Alaska Anchorage
+# Reusd - Capstone Project

 #### A web application that allows people to buy and sell used stuff online.